 Seasonal non-agricultural workers, both skilled and unskilled, may apply for an H-2B visa to the United States.
-Such visas are used for a wide variety of worker types, such as business trainers, entertainers, athletes, camp counselors, ski instructors, and home attendants for terminally ill patients.
+Such visas are used for a wide variety of worker types, such as business trainers, entertainers, athletes, camp counselors, seafood processors, landscapers, ski instructors, and home attendants for terminally ill patients.
 However, you must have a job offer first, for a position for which there is a shortage of U.S. workers willing or able to take the job.
-And you must be able to show that you intend to return home at the end of the permitted stay.
+And you must be able to show that you intend to return home at the end of your authorized stay.

 The H-2B visa holder may bring along a spouse and children (unmarried, under age 21) to the United States.
 The dependents may attend school while in the United States, but may not legally work.

-To qualify for an H-2B visa, your employer must meet the following requirements:
+To qualify for an H-2B visa, your U.S. employer must meet the following requirements:

 The employee must meet the following H-2B visa requirements:

-After the labor certification has been approved, your employer must file a visa petition on Form I-129 and submit it to U.S. Citizenship and Immigration Services (USCIS).
-If you're already legally in the U.S. at this time, your employer can simultaneously ask that your status be changed to H-2B worker.
+After DOL approves the labor certification, your employer must file a visa petition on Form I-129 and submit it to U.S. Citizenship and Immigration Services (USCIS) and pay a fee.
+If you're already legally in the United States at this time, your employer can simultaneously ask that your status be changed to H-2B worker.

 When USCIS approves the I-129 petition, applicants who are already in the United States and simultaneously received a change of status are good to start working.

 If you're outside the United States, your next step is to apply for a visa through a U.S. consulate in your home country.
 See your local consulate's website for its application and appointment procedures.
-Or if you're from Canada, you can head straight to the U.S. border with the documents described below.
+Or if you're from Canada, you can head straight to the United States port of entry with the documents described below.

 The U.S. consulate will likely ask you to bring: